 I will most likely spend the next month or so removing as many images and other content from Minimalist Beauty that are from any company that uses inhumane working conditions.
 I will also be providing a page of sweatshop free, fair trade, and organic retailers.

-(Video by Institute for Global Labour and Human Rights)
+(Image by Dawn Michelle/Video by Institute for Global Labour and Human Rights)